ibericode/mailchimp-for-wordpress/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.3

-The #1 (unofficial) Mailchimp plugin.
-Allows you to add various sign-up methods to your WordPress site.
+The #1 Mailchimp plugin for WordPress.
+Allows you to add a multitude of newsletter sign-up methods to your site.

 == Description ==